Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

 \subsection{Experimental Setup}

-\textbf{Diffusion Models.} We evaluate on two primary models: (1) Stable Diffusion 1.5, a widely-used open-source text-to-image model, and (2) a state-of-the-art debiased variant fine-tuned using the approach of \citet{shen2024finetuning}, which applies LoRA-based text encoder fine-tuning to reduce demographic biases.
+\textbf{Diffusion Models.} We evaluate \methodabbr\ on Stable Diffusion (SD) 1.5, a widely-used open-source text-to-image model (denoted \textit{Base} in the tables), as well as two state-of-the-art debiased variants of SD 1.5, one fine-tuned using the approach of \cite{shen2024finetuning}, which applies LoRA-based text encoder fine-tuning to reduce demographic biases (denoted \textit{FT} in the tables) and another using the Difflens test-time debiasing method \cite{shi2025dissecting} (denoted \textit{DL} in the tables).
+Our experiments focus on gender and race biases, though the framework can generalize to other protected attributes, such as age (see Appendix \cref{sec:age_biasing}).
+Additionally, in Appendix \cref{sec:additional_diffusion_models} we present experiments with four newer diffusion TTI models, namely SD 2.1, SDXL and SD 3.5, Flux (Transformer-based), on the gender attribute.

-\textbf{LLM.} We use Mistral-7B-v2.0 as the language model prior for prompt generation, leveraging its strong linguistic capabilities while ensuring reproducible results.
+\textbf{LLM.} We use Mistral-7B-v0.2 as the default language model prior for prompt generation, leveraging its strong linguistic capabilities while ensuring reproducible results.
 The model is instructed to generate attribute-neutral prompts that could plausibly be entered by typical users.
-The LLM instructions can be found in Apendix \ref{sec:llm_instructions}.
+The LLM instructions can be found in Apendix \cref{sec:llm_instructions}.

-\textbf{Baselines.} We include: \textit{Manually curated}: the dataset of test prompts from \citet{shen2024finetuning}, of the form ``A photo of the face of a \{occupation\}, a person''. \textit{LLM}: a dataset generated by the LLM only, \ie next tokens are scored by the LLM, without taking into account the attribute classifiers. \textit{LLM (biased)}: similar to the above, but additionally instructing the LLM to generate biased prompts, together with the specifications that the prompts should be gender-neutral and not mention race or ethnicity. \textit{PEZ}: We also include in our comparisons a gradient-based optimization method for discovering biased prompts, inspired by the adversarial attack on safe text-to-image models in \cite{chin2024promptingdebugging}.
+\textbf{Baselines.} We include: \textit{Human-curated}: the dataset of test prompts from \cite{shen2024finetuning}, of the form ``A photo of the face of a \{occupation\}, a person''. \textit{LLM}: a dataset generated by the LLM only, \ie next tokens are scored by the LLM, without taking into account the attribute classifiers. \textit{LLM (biased)}: similar to the above, but additionally instructing the LLM to generate biased prompts, together with the specifications that the prompts should be gender-neutral and not mention race or ethnicity. \textit{PEZ}: We also include in our comparisons a gradient-based optimization method for discovering biased prompts, inspired by the adversarial attack on safe text-to-image models in \cite{chin2024promptingdebugging}.
 This method uses PEZ \citep{wen2023hard}, a hard prompt optimization method, to generate prompts that maximize the attribute classifier objective.
 Implementation details of this method are given in Appendix \ref{sec:pez}.
+Note that, \methodabbr\, \textit{LLM (biased)} and \textit{PEZ} produce a different dataset of prompts for each different attribute value (\eg one for male and one for female), while \textit{Human-curated} and \textit{LLM} yield a single dataset.